desttinghim/wasm4-lv2/README.md

 ### Parameters

-- Channel: which channel the notes will play back on
+- Channel: which channel the notes will play back on (Pulse 1, Pulse 2, Triangle, Noise)
 - Attack: controls attack duration, measured in seconds
 - Decay: controls decay duration, measured in seconds
-- Sustain: controls sustain duration, measured in seconds
+- Sustain: controls sustain duration, measured in seconds.
+Only used if sustain mode is off.
-- Release: controls release duration, measured in seconds
+- Release: controls release duration, measured in seconds.
+When sustain mode is on, release is activated only when the note off event is sent.
 - Peak: highest volume reached by attack duration
 - Pan: center, left, or right
 - Volume: sustain volume of note
 - Mode: used only by pulse channels.
 Controls pulse width of wave
+- Start Frequency: the start frequency of each note.
+Only used if End Frequency is not 0
+- End Frequency: the end frequency of each note.
+Ignored if the value is 0
+- Sustain Mode: controls how the plugin sends notes to the WASM4 APU.
+When on, notes are sustained until note off.
+When off, notes use the parameters as set.

-### Notes
+### MIDI Notes

 Notes are currently played with a sustain time of 255 until a note off instruction is released - then the note is played back with just the release